Introduction

 Can I eat normally with a broken tooth?

 It is advisable to modify your diet while you have a broken tooth and are awaiting dental treatment.
 Avoid chewing on the side of the mouth where the break has occurred, and choose softer foods that require less biting force.
+Stay away from very hot, very cold, or sugary foods and drinks, as these can increase sensitivity in the affected tooth.
+Hard or crunchy foods should be avoided to prevent further damage.
+Once your dentist has assessed and treated the tooth, they will advise you on when you can return to your normal diet.

 Will a temporary fix stop the pain from a broken tooth?

 A temporary fix may help reduce discomfort by covering exposed dentine or sharp edges, but it may not eliminate pain entirely, particularly if the damage extends deeper into the tooth.
 Over-the-counter pain relief such as paracetamol or ibuprofen can help manage discomfort in the short term.
+If pain persists or worsens despite these measures, it may indicate that the break has affected the nerve of the tooth, and professional assessment would be advisable.
+Your dentist can determine the cause of the pain and recommend appropriate treatment.